Model-based clustering via linear cluster-weighted models: Preliminary results for model-based clustering

-which correspond to the posterior probabilities of model \eqref{eq:linear $t$ FMR}. \end{pf} Note that the results of Proposition~\ref{lem:CWM vs. FMD} and \ref{lem:CWM vs. FMR} are not restricted to the $t$ distribution; in fact, they can be easily extended to the general CWM in \eqref{eq:general cwm}.
+which correspond to the posterior probabilities for model \eqref{eq:linear $t$ FMR}. \end{pf} Note that the results in Proposition~\ref{lem:CWM vs. FMD} and \ref{lem:CWM vs. FMR} are not restricted to the $t$ distribution; in fact, they can be easily extended to the general CWM in \eqref{eq:general cwm}.
+Further, some results about the relation between linear Gaussian (or $t$) CWMs and finite mixture of regressions are given in \cite{Ingr:Mino:Vitt:Loca:2012}.
+Finally, it is important to underline that up to now there are no theoretical results on the identifiability for linear CWMs; however, since they can be seen as mixture models with random covariates, the results in \citet[][Section~3, Model 2.a]{Henn:Iden:2000} can apply.